folkforms/markdown-to-x/docs/structure.md

 {steps}
 ```

-Here you want to capture the title and the contents of the "Description" and "Steps" sections.
-The code will use the structure document to extract that data and create an in-memory object as shown below.
+The code will use the above structure document to capture "title", "description" and "steps" data from the initial input document.
+It will create an in-memory object like this:

 ```
 {
   title: "Test logging in",
   description: [
-    "Test that when we log in we go to the user home page."
+    "Test that when we log in we are brought to the user page."
   ],
   steps: [
     "Go to homepage",
     "Click the Log in button",
     "Log in as bob/bobspassword",
-    "Verify that the user home page loads"
+    "Verify that the user page loads"
   ]
 }
 ```

-You can see the level 1 heading "Test logging in" is now the value of the "title" attribute, and the contents of the "Description" and "Steps" sections were converted into arrays of strings called "description" and "steps".

-This in-memory data will be passed to the [mappings](mappings.md) code.
+This in-memory object will then be passed to the [mappings](mappings.md) code.